AP® Chemistry Exam Format

 Argumentation | 15–24% |

-Now let’s talk about the time you’ll have to answer these questions.
-We know that the total time allotted to complete this section is one hour and forty-five minutes.
-If the time is divided according to the question types, you should ideally be able to answer short-answer questions in five to ten minutes each and long-essay questions in fifteen to twenty minutes each.
-This will give you some spare time at the end to go through all your answers and address any questions that you may have left unanswered or unfinished.
+Now let's talk about the time you'll have to answer these questions.
+We know the total time allotted to complete this section is one hour and forty-five minutes.
+If we divide the allotted time according to the question types, you should ideally be able to answer short-answer questions in five to ten minutes and long-essay questions in fifteen to twenty minutes.
+This approach provides time to review your answers and address any questions you may have left unanswered or unfinished.

 Type of Free-Response Question | Number of Questions | Total Points |